karmakaze/2013-coding-contest/README.md

 - The ['closed-L2'](https://github.com/karmakaze/2013-coding-contest/tree/closed-L2) branch uses private arrays: long[] for packed value|hash, and String[] for keys.
 These are later merged (sequential merge ~7ms).
 Uses only 4 worker threads to use L2 effectively rather than 8 threads' registers.
 Runtime ~414ms (where 41ms is final ordering which can certainly be improved).

+- The ['chm'](https://github.com/karmakaze/2013-coding-contest/tree/chm) branch uses a ConcurrentHashMap<String, AtomicInteger> and is an attempt to be the simplest datastructure with good performance.
+This is perhaps better done with a ConcurrentMap<CharSequence, AtomicInteger> where the 'key' is a StringBuilder/StringBuffer/CharBuffer which is reused and only if the key was newly added is a new one allocated.

 Cheers,
 -Keith